Last updated: March 20, 2026

 Banks (Smart Money) use liquidity as fuel.
 To fill their own massive positions, they need to find a large number of opposing orders.
 They will intentionally push the price to a liquidity zone (where they know retail stop-losses are) to trigger those orders, which allows them to enter or exit the market efficiently.

 Liquidity is one of the most important factors in understanding the market.
-Price is not random; it almost always moves to seek liquidity before it makes a strong, decisive move.
+In the SMC framework, price is viewed not as random, but as naturally drawn to liquidity pools before making a strong, decisive move.

 When you learn how to identify liquidity in trading and combine that knowledge with market structure and confluence, you stop being the “fuel” and start trading alongside the Smart Money.